-Center for Science and Social Science Information (above) CSSSI opened in 2012 in Kline Biology Tower on Science Hill.
-A collaboration between the University Library display workstations and new collaborative technologies, and an on-site 180,000-volume print collection as well as an extensive and growing electronic collection.
-Librarian subject specialists and tech support staff offer highlevel research support, including assistance with discipline-specific software.
+Center for Science and Social Science Information (above) CSSSI opened in 2012 in Kline Biology Tower on and ITS, it offers state-of-theart information services in a technology-rich environcomputer workstations with group study and presentation preparation rooms with video recording capabilities, a StatLab computer classroom with dualcollaborative technologies, and an on-site 180,000-volume print collection as well as an extensive and growing electronic between the University Library collection.
+Librarian subject specialists and tech support staff offer high-level research support, including assistance with ment.
+Among its resources are discipline-specific software. comprehensive software suites, display workstations and new